mreinstein/wag/README.md

 # rename each file (except for index.html) to an md5 hash of it's contents
 useHashName = true
 ag.writeAssetsToDisc out, useHashName

-# generates /Users/mike/Desktop/deployfolder/awesome.appcache
-ag.generateAppCache out, 'awesome.appcache'

-# generates /Users/mike/Desktop/deployfolder/manifest.appcache
-#ag.generateAppCache out, true

-# note: if the appcache file already exists, it will have the
-# new entries from the built assetgraph added to it, and an
-# updated timestamp will be set in the file
 ```